sodadata/docs/soda/data-contracts-write.md

 columns:
   - name: total_children
-    # check passes if values are outside the range
+    # check passes if values are outside the range, inclusive of 20
     checks:
       - type: avg
         must_be_less_than: 10
         must_be_greater_than_or_equal_to: 20
   - name: yearly_income
-    # check passes if values are inside the range
+    # check passes if values are inside the range, inclusive of 100
     checks:
     - type: avg
       must_be_greater_than_or_equal_to: 100